 Designed in the Finnish countryside to be a safe, affordable, and body- and eco-friendly period product, Lunette menstrual cups have quickly grown popular among women in dozens of countries around the globe, including the US, France, Germany and China.

 The brand’s mission, however, doesn’t stop at providing women with the most comfortable and ecological period product.
 Through various charitable projects, Lunette is contributing to empowering underprivileged girls worldwide and battling to end period stigma.

-“Before Lunette, I didn’t understand what a huge effect periods have on women and equality,” confessed founder and CEO Heli Kurjanen.
+“Before Lunette, I didn’t understand what a huge effect periods have on women and equality,” confessed founder Heli Kurjanen.
 “Now that we have a product that can make a difference, it would be utterly stupid not to take the opportunity.”

 Looking like her pre-baby self again is something nearly every new mum is wishing for.
 Nordic Fit Mama offers a professional, safe and efficient way to deal with post-pregnancy issues in women’s bodies.

 The award-winning and medically recommended online core training programme aims to provide women with practical information on changes in their bodies, recovery and safe exercise after pregnancy.
 Moreover, the service has become an online community.

 “There are so many topics new mothers talk about with their peers,” noted founder and CEO Riina Laaksonen.
 “Receiving fact-based guidance from trustworthy sources will make the phase much smoother.
 Having a baby is about as life-changing as things get.”